drkameleon/grace.art/README.md

 # grace

-A minimalistic code editor, based on Monaco &amp; written in Arturo
+A minimalistic code editor, inspired by Monaco/VSCode, based on Ace &amp; written in Arturo